-enforcement within 24 hours of when the student's whereabouts were unknown, unless it was law enforcement who made the determination that the student was missing.
+disappearance as unusual or uncharacteristic.
+All reports of missing students should be made without delay.
+Missing persons reports should be forwarded to SSPD as soon as possible but shall be reported to law enforcement within 24 hours of when the student's whereabouts were unknown, unless it was law enforcement who made the determination that the student was missing.

 SSPD, in accordance with all applicable Federal and State laws, shall investigate all reports of missing students in accordance with department policy and state law.
-If, upon being reported to SSPD, the student is not located during the initial investigation, or if extenuating circumstances exist (e.g., the student is missing for a full 24 hours), the Dean of Students, or their designee, will contact the student's designated missing person contact(s).
+If, upon being reported to SSPD, the student is not located during the initial investigation, or if extenuating circumstances exist, the Dean of Students, or their designee, will contact the student's designated missing person contact(s).
 If the student is under 18 years of age and not emancipated, the Dean of Students, or their designee, will notify the custodial parent or guardian within 24 hours of the determination that the student is missing, in addition to any additional contact person designated by the student.
 In all missing student situations, local and other relevant law enforcement agencies, as determined by SSPD, will be notified by SSPD of its determination that the student is missing within 24 hours.